rycharlind/Reddit-PCC-Module/README.md

 ```

 #### Step 2 - OAuth Callback
-After the user has clicked allow, reddit will post back to the specifid callback url above with a code that you will use to request an access token.
-Once you have received the access toke, we persist it into a Parse table called `Reddit-User`.
+After the user has clicked allow, reddit will post back to the specifid callback url with a code that you will use to request an access token.
+In this exmaple, we will persist the access token to a Parse table called `Reddit-User` once we receive it.
+**requestAccessToken
+- @Param: String code
 ```
 app.get('/auth_callback', function(req, res) {
     var Reddit_User = Parse.Object.extend("Reddit_User");